JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/phase2_technical_report_of_enriching_offline_reinforcement_learning_algorithms_in_reinforcement_learning_jl/index.md

 end
 ```

 Specifically, we first run the built-in data collection experiment.
-For CartPole environment, we use BasicDQN to collect dataset.
+For CartPole environment, we use BasicDQN to collect the dataset.
 For Pendulum, SAC is used.
 Then we turn the trajectory into a vector of `JuliaRLTranstion`.

 We can run the [offline RL experiments](https://juliareinforcementlearning.org/docs/experiments/#Offline) with the following commands (list all supported commands):
 ```julia